Let’s talk about case study interviews.

 This is important- write your questions down, even if you’ll be having a phone call.
 Organize them with the natural progression you expect the call or conversation to take so you don’t lose your train of thought, and check back before the call is over to make sure you’ve asked everything you need to.

 At the end of the interview, ask if there’s anything else they’d like to share.
-Don’t forget this; some of the best parts of case studies can end up being a surprise to the interviewer at the time!
+Don’t forget this: some of the best parts of case studies can surprise the interviewer at the time!

 Look for a Story